 I think this really has to be top of my list.
-I don’t read it as often as I should and whilst it might be the only book which lives on my bedside table on a fairly permanent basis, it does seem to gather dust a lot of the time.
-I probably read more Bible verses these days online, either through Bible Gateway, or through verses shared on social media.
-Still, although it may often just gather dust, the words inside have been a source of strength and comfort, hope and encouragement, a reminder that God is in control and He is always there throughout the good times and the bad.
+I don’t read it as often as I should though.
+It might be the only book which lives on my bedside table on a fairly permanent basis, but it does seem to gather dust a lot of the time.
+Still, although it may gather dust at times, the words inside have been a source of strength and comfort, hope and encouragement.
+They are a reminder that God is in control and He is always there throughout the good times and the bad.
 Here are a few of the verses which have helped me:

 “I can do everything through him who gives me strength” (Philippians 4:13)